ckeil0689/treeview3/README.md

 ## In Alpha 3 ##

-* Updated window layout to optimize the use of screen space
+* New window layout that optimizes screen space
 * Improved navigation:
     * whizzing labels and trees
     * double-click to zoom
-* Added data export functions:
+* New data export:
-    * copy labels and/or matrix data to clipboard
+    * copy labels to clipboard
-    * export matrix view to PDF, SVG, PNG, JPG, PPM
+    * export matrix view to PDF, SVG, PNG, JPG and PPM
 * Improved search
 * Improved color selection and editing
 * Other minor updates and bug fixes

 ## In Treeview 3.0 overall ##

-* We have completely re-worked the interface to include one main data panel, with zooming, scrolling and searching options.
+* We have completely re-designed the interface to include one main data panel, with zooming, scrolling and searching options.
 * We have made clustering an integral part of TreeView (no need for Cluster 3.0).
-* We have added more flexible color settings (multiple colors, varying ranges)
+* We have added more flexible color settings (multiple colors, varying ranges) and label settings.
 * We have eliminated some of the features that we considered obsolete or in need of a major re-work.
-* We have added a much improved option for image export.
+* We have improved image export.

 DOCUMENTATION
 =============

-[Add link].
+[Coming soon]

 DEVELOPERS